OnionIoT/documentation/docs/quickstart/hello-world-demo.md

 opkg install python3-light python3-gpio
 ```

-This will take a minute or two
+This will take a few minutes.

 ### Step 2: Create the file